cleaning & janitorial workforce design

 Design

-Build crew structures that keep supervision and QC tasks with supervisors while giving cleaners standardized task lists, routes, and accountability.
+Keep QC and coaching with supervisors.
+Give cleaners standardized task lists, routes, and accountability.

 Deploy